 1. Charging Speed

 DC EV charger solutions can charge at much higher power rates than AC units.
 The direct current provided by the DC charging station can directly charge the EV batteries with fast charging capabilities.
-The AC charging station needs to convert the AC power into DC power through the onboard converter with a relatively slow charging speed.
+The AC charger needs to convert the AC power into DC power through the onboard converter of the EV with a relatively slow charging speed.

-In the Sri Lankan context, an AC charger can deliver from 3.3 kWh (units) per hour to 22 units per hour.
-DC Chargers start delivering energy from 22 kW per hour up to 100 kW per hour.
-(22 kW, 30 kW, 40 kW, 6-0 kW, and more in eMotion chargers)
+An AC charger can deliver from 3.3 kWh (units) per hour to 22 units per hour.
+DC Chargers start delivering energy from 20 kW per hour up to 350 kW per hour with eMotion chargers.

 2. Energy Supply